cfengine/documentation/guide/language-concepts/classes.markdown

 defining aliases for class combinations.
 Such class 'aliases' may be specified in any kind of bundle.

-Note that whitespace is *not* allowed between operators, so something like `a . b`, though perhaps more readable, will be rejected by the CFEngine parser.
+Since CFEngine 3.8, whitespace is **allowed** between operators.
+It was not allowed up to 3.7.

+For example `a . b` is equivalent to `a.b` and perhaps more readable.

 Classes may be combined with the operators listed here in order from highest to lowest precedence: